dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-global.markdown

 $ pub global activate --source path <path>
 {% endprettify %}

-Use `activate --source <path>` to activate a package on your local machine.
+Use `activate --source path <path>` to activate a package on your local machine.
 The following example activates the `stopwatch` package from the `~/dart` directory: